Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Right forward below the main deck is of course the fore peak, having two compartments, the forward-most of which would be the chain locker, and just aft of that the Bosun's locker for general storage of ship's gear.

 Throughout the forward lower deck aft of that, there are three equally sized divisions 6 meters in length each.
 Separated by a lengthwise hallway down the center, those are intended to become five or six Deluxe Cabins with en-suite luxury bath and shower.
 A centerline hallway is intended to lead from a forward companionway all the way aft to the lounge on the main deck amidships.
-This type of general layout can be seen very clearly in the 50m Sailing Phinisi Lower Deck Plan.
+This type of general layout can be seen very clearly in the 50m Sailing Pinisi Lower Deck Plan.

 Aft of this array of luxury suites is the engine room, sized in order to adequately house all the support systems for luxury chartering, including three generators, dive compressor, high pressure storage tanks, a redundant air conditioning system and large capacity reverse osmosis system for replenishing the fresh water supply.